OpenAuditLabs/site/README.md

 ---

 <div align="center">
-  <strong>OpenAuditLabs</strong> - Making government audit data accessible and actionable.
+  <strong>OpenAuditLabs</strong> - Securing the Future of Smart Contracts with AI
 </div>